hvalentina0424/python-challenge/README.md

 -------------------------
 Winner: Diana DeGette
 -------------------------
-In addition the final script prints the analysis to the terminal and exports a text file with the results.
+In addition, your final script should both print the analysis to the terminal and export a text file with the results.